Khajan-Singh/Khajan-Singh/README.md

-- 👋 Hi, I’m @Khajan-Singh
+Hey there, I’m Khajan 🙃
-- 👀 I’m interested in tech stuff
+- 👀 I’m passionate about developing IoT projects that contribute to environmental sustainability
-- 🌱 I’m currently learning app dev and working on microcontroller hardware projects
+- 🌱 Always working on some sort of microcontroller hardware project

 <!---
 Khajan-Singh/Khajan-Singh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.